 And there is more to Sundborn than art and design.
 There are beautiful lakes where you can fish and swim, canoe and bike trails, beautiful homesteader mansions, unique World Heritage environments and even a small golf course (pay and play).

 Sundborn is ideal for a day-trip as well as a longer stay.
-Contact the tourist office in Falun (Falu Turistbyrå) if you need help in putting together your own Sundborn-Falun-Dalarna-package.
+Contact the tourist office in Falun (Falu Turistbyrå) if you need help in putting your own Sundborn-Falun-Dalarna-package together.
 They can give you information on everything from accommodation to canoe hire.

 For more information about Sundborn, Falun, Dalarna and Sweden

 Sundborn’s own information page, www.sundborn.com/english

 Hyttstugan Restaurant next to Carl Larsson-gården, www.hyttstugan.nu

 Världsarvet Falun, www.kopparberget.com